 Types of Refrigerants & Properties

-There are some refrigerants we describing here with there properties and comparison also.
+There are some refrigerants we describing here with their properties and comparison also.

 Chlorofluorocarbons and hydrochlorofluorocarbons are fully or partly halogenated paraffin hydrocarbons.
 It contains only carbon, hydrogen, chlorine, and fluorine, produced as a volatile derivative of methane, ethane, and propane.